Results of the Work – 2/11/14

 Bob Bollow

-So thanks so much for your prayers for the ministry and today for evangelism if you got a chance.
-I’m grateful for your help and the Lord blessed.
+So thanks so much for your prayers for the ministry and for evangelism today if you had a chance.
+God was faithful and helped me and lifted my heart.

 In Him,